nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.web.ui.trustedDomains`

-Allows to specify a list of domains to which navigation is allowed when using a multi repository configuration.
-Takes a list of domains separated by a comma (e.g., hyland.com,hyland.net).
+Enables users to specify a list of domains to which navigation is allowed when using a multi-repository configuration.
+Takes a list of domains separated by a comma (for example, hyland.com,hyland.net).
 Allows a redirect to any domain when left empty.
 Meant as a potential security enforcement option.

-**Since LTS 2021.36**

-**Requires the Web UI package in version 3.0.37 or above**
+**Requires the Web UI package version 3.1.12 or above**

 **Default Value**